JeetKarmakar082/MyResume/README.md

 # MyResume
-This is my resume in the form of a single static webpage written in HTML and CSS.
+This is my resume in the form of a single static webpage created using HTML and CSS.